rajeshradhakrishnan135/PCMLAI_Capstone_Project/README.md

 What is the relationship between Energy used for charging (Wh) and the charging characteristics of the Electric Vehicle's Battery?

-**Background** The growth of Electric Vehicles over the past decade has necessitated the development of EV charging infrastructure.
+**Background:** The growth of Electric Vehicles over the past decade has necessitated the development of EV charging infrastructure.
 Charging stations come with the following types of chargers: (a) Level 1 chargers = standard outlets (120V) typically in homes that provide slow charging overnight (b) Level 2 chargers = higher voltage (240V) and typically found in homes, workplaces and public areas, usually takes a few hours to fully charge (c) Level 3 chargers = also known as DC Fast Chargers, these high-speed charging stations